-Independent Cancer Patients' Voice was started in July 2009 with a group of breast cancer patients with a keen interest in research.
-We all felt strongly that we wanted to be a part of improving the outcome for future patients.
+Independent Cancer Patients' Voice was started in July 2009 with a group of breast cancer patients led by Maggie Wilcox.
+They all had a keen interest in research and all felt strongly that they wanted to be a part of improving the outcome for future patients.

-With a range of professional backgrounds and of patient experiences, most of us had already been involved with breast cancer charities and three of us were members of the NCRI Breast Clinical Study Group.
+With a range of professional backgrounds and of patient experiences, most of the original members had already been involved with breast cancer charities and the NCRI Breast Clinical Study Group.

 We believe that clinical research is improved by patients being partners with clinicians and healthcare professionals, rather than passive recipients of healthcare.

 If you are interesting in joining us we have put together a short brief about being a member of ICPV.
 To read this please click here.